swirthuk/all_studies_files/README.md

-These files are important part of my study life, this repository includes all files from my study life for structure and organize my files.
+These files are important part of my academic life.
+This repository contains all the files from my studies, structured and organized.
 Started from second course.